Bavent: Geography

 Bavent is located on the northern edge of the Caen plain some 8 km north-east of Caen and 6 km south-west of Cabourg.
 Access to the commune is by the D513 road from Varaville in the north-east which passes through the commune just north of the village and continues south-west to Hérouvillette.
 Access to the village is by the D236 which comes from Amfreville in the north-west.
 The D224 branches from the D513 in the commune and goes west to the village and continues to Goustranville.
 The D95A goes north from the village to Gonneville-en-Auge while the D95 goes south to Troarn.
 The D37B branches from the D513 in the west of the commune and goes north to Bréville-les-Monts.
 Apart from the village there are the hamlets of Chateau de Beneauville, Chef-de-Rue, Les Harnots, Grand Plain, La Ritachere, Le Prieure, La Petite Bruyere, Roncheville, and Robehomme.
-The commune is mostly farmland except for a large forest in the south.
+The commune is mostly farmland except for a large forest, the Bois de Bavent, in the south. and a marsh, the Marais de Bavent, to the east.

 At 1845 hectares, the commune is the largest in the canton of Cabourg.
 Its highest point (66 m) is located in the west near a place called La Grande Bruyère.
 Its lowest point (2 m) is at the exit of the Dives from the commune.

 Due to its proximity to the sea, Bavent enjoys an oceanic climate.
 The nearest weather station is 19 km away at Caen-Carpiquet.

 The river Dives forms the south-eastern border of the commune as it flows north-east to join the ocean at Houlgate.
 The Divette rises in the commune and flows north to join the Dives.
 The Douet du Moulin du Pre rises in the commune and flows north-east to join the Divette north of Varaville.
 The Saint-Laurent stream flows from the south through the commune and continues to join the Divette just north of the commune.
 The Ruisseau du Bois de Bavent forms part of the southern border of the commune.